 Tests: These will be worth 20 points out of 100 total points.
 They will assess weekly reading assignments.
 Readings must be completed before class meetings when those readings will be discussed.
 Weekly readings will be based on the textbooks, but additional readings may be assigned during the semester.
-Weekly tests will be open on Learn after class and are due on Friday at 9:00 am.
+Weekly tests will be open on Learn after class and due on Friday at 10:00 PM-a day before the next class meets.
 Tests may include a variety of questions.
 Tests are a very important component of this course because they give you opportunities for skill application and practice toward the final exam.
 To ensure the highest possible grade, each test offers three attempts for you to take.

 Final Exam: The final exam will be worth 30 points out of 100 total points.
 The exam format will be similar to the tests but comprehensive of all course materials.
-This final examination will be open from December 5th at 3 pm to the end of the 7th.
+This final examination will be open from May 9th at 3 pm to the end of the 11th.

 Case Study: A larger case study will be worth 30 points out of 100 total points.
 The case study will be about assessing the financial condition of a city government.
-The case study should be written in the format of the PADM553 Professional Paper (pro-paper).
+The case study should be written in the format of the PADM553 professional paper (pro-paper).
 You'll orally present, in class, reports of your case study over the semester.
 Papers will be checked for originality through the UNM Safe Assign system.
 See the appendix for case study guidelines.
 I'll provide, in class or by email, further information regarding this case study.
-This case study is due on December 12th.
+This case study is due by May 16th.